buildit/bookit-infrastructure/README.md

 ## Scaling

-There are a few scaling knobs that can be twisted.
-Minimalistic defaults are established in the templates, but the values can (and should) be updated in specific running riglets later.
+There are a few scaling "knobs" that can be twisted in running stacks, using CloudFormation console.
+Conservative defaults are established in the templates, but the values can (and should) be updated in specific running riglets later.

-For example, production should probably be scaled up, at least horizontally, if only for high availability, so increasing the number of cluster instances to at least 2 (and arguably 4) is probably a good idea, as well as running a number of ECS Tasks for each twig-api and twig (web).
+For example, production ECS should probably be scaled up, at least horizontally, if only for high availability, so increasing the number of cluster instances to at least 2 (and arguably 4) is probably a good idea, as well as running a number of ECS Tasks for each bookit-api and bookit-client-react.
 ECS automatically distributes the Tasks to the ECS cluster instances.

+The same goes for the RDS Aurora instance.
+We automatically create a replica for production (horizontal scaling).
+To scale vertically, give it a larger box.
+Note that a resize of the instance type should not result in any lost data.

-To make changes in the CloudFormation console, find the appropriate stack, select it, select "update", and specify "use current template".
-On the parameters page make appropriate changes and submit.
+The above changes can be made in the CloudFormation console.
+To make changes find the appropriate stack, select it, choose "update", and specify "use current template".
+On the resulting parameters page make appropriate changes and submit.

+It's a good idea to always pause on the final submission page to see the predicted actions for your changes before proceeding, or consider using a Change Set.

 ### Application Scaling Parameters